THE ROTARY CLUB OF RAMSEY

 The town of Ramsey was built up around the gate of Ramsey Abbey.
 The Abbey was governed by an Abbot, who in the early years also controlled most of what went on in the Town.
 Ramsey was visited by King Edward III with his mother and Roger Mortimer.
 The people of Ramsey accused the Abbots of taking a large amount of the Hugh le Despenser Treasury.
 The Abbots appealed to the Bishop of Ely for support against the charges.
 This could be one of the reasons for the omission of Ramsey in the Doomsday Book.

 Ramsey is one of the four principle towns in the District of Huntingdonshire the others being the administrative centre of Huntingdon, St Ives home of the Chapel on the Bridge, and St Neots the largest town in the County of Cambridgeshire.

 The Rotary Club Of Ramsey was first formed on 9th July 1969, receiving it's Charter on 12th June 1970.
-49 years and many changes later we find 2 of our founder members still active in a club of 31 members.
+49 years and many changes later we find two of our Founder Members still active in a Club of 31 members.